TempEst2¶

 without changing any of the infrastructure.

-by default.
-If it is set to TRUE
+FALSE by default.
+If it is set to TRUE, then, instead of

 returning a prediction function,